VictorStepanov/VictorStepanov.github.io/_posts/2020-08-02-gdc2018-procedural-world-generation-of-far-cry-5.md

 _General Tools Development Wisdom_

-* **"At first you won't understand the problem."** - You won't get a system design "right" from the first attempt.
+* **"At first you won't understand the problem".** - You won't get a system design "right" from the first attempt.
-* **"You are not your users."** - If you think something is a good feature, it doesn't mean that the users will think so.
+* **"You are not your users".** - If you think something is a good feature, it doesn't mean that the users will think so.
 * **"Users don't have to know the implementation details".** - Users will not remember complicated cause-and-effect scenarios.
-* **"Hidden Cascade Effect"** - In a fully automated system, a user might not see/ suspect that their changes are affecting another system that is out of view.
+* **"Watch out for Hidden Cascade Effects".** - In a fully automated system, a user might not see/ suspect that their changes are affecting another system that is out of view.
-* **"The speed of iteration is vital to the quality of the game."** - Don't let the tools be the bottleneck of the iteration process.
+* **"The speed of iteration is vital to the quality of the game".** - Don't let the tools be the bottleneck of the iteration process.

 ## Practical Principles